metamn/react/content/blog/naming-and-structuring/index.md

 - [Brent Jackson](https://jxnblk.com/blog/defining-component-apis-in-react/) of the JXNBLK fame tells us about naming props.
 - [The Deno Style Guide](https://deno.land/manual@v1.6.3/contributing/style_guide) tells us about reducing the number of props.

-Keep calm and let's dive in.
+The list might be endless.
+For now, keep calm and let's dive in.
 Following common sense and subjective mindset.

 No pressure.
 The outcome, for sure, will be another humble take.
-But at least we'll learn the current practices.
+But at least we'll learn some of the current best practices.